vyhyb/flowres/README.md

-"""Flowres - A package for flow resistivity measurements according to ISO 9053-1
+# Flowres - A package for flow resistivity measurements according to ISO 9053-1

 This package provides a set of tools for measuring flow resistivity of porous materials according to ISO 9053-1.
 The package assumes three main